Desoldering

 Solders can be removed using a vacuum plunger (on the right) and a soldering iron.

-In electronics, desoldering is the removal of solder and components from a circuit board for troubleshooting, repair, replacement, and salvage.
+In electronics, desoldering is the removal of soldered components from a circuit board for troubleshooting, repair, replacement, and salvage.
+Desoldering involves breaking the soldered connection between component and board, typically by reflowing and removing the solder, allowing the component to be removed and potentially replaced if needed.